ifd3f/astrid.tech-old/blog/2020/02/06/cp-pride-center.md

 > [A] creepy guy… who kind of looked like he was a custodian, but didn't look
 > like the average age of even a graduate student on campus… didn't even say hi,
-> he just walked in, sat down, and then he was looking at our books… [giving >
+> he just walked in, sat down, and then he was looking at our books... \[giving
-> off] Christian proselytizing sort of vibes… It got more and more
+> off\] Christian proselytizing sort of vibes… It got more and more
 > uncomfortable… It's kind of making the Pride Center a little less… safe to be
 > in.